Bellows Free Academy, St. Albans

 Bellows Free Academy is a high school, grades 9-12, in St. Albans, Vermont, USA.
 BFA-St. Albans is the largest secondary school in Franklin County, Vermont.
 There were 987 students in attendance as of the 2014–2015 school year.

 The school has two different campuses.
 The main campus consists of two buildings located in downtown St. Albans: BFA South and BFA North.
 BFA South is the original building and was built in 1930.
-BFA North was formerly the St. Albans Hospital and was sold to the school when the hospital moved locations in 1996.
-Collins-Pearly Sports Complex is home to most athletics at the academy, and is located just off exit 19 of I-89, about a mile and a half from the main campus.
+BFA North was formerly the St. Albans Hospital and was sold to the school for one dollar when the hospital fully consolidated with the Northwestern Medical Center (opened in 1978) in 1996.
+Collins-Perley Sports Complex is home to most athletics at the academy, and is located just off exit 19 of I-89, about a mile and a half from the main campus.
 BFA St Albans, along with BFA Fairfax in neighboring Fairfax, VT, was founded in memory of Hiram Bellows with money from Railroad stocks that he left in a public school fund for after his death.

 Academics

 There is no cost to attend BFA St. Albans, as it is a public school.

+The school used to be semi-private, answering to its board of trustees rather than a public school board for over 60 years.
+Teens living within St. Albans City or Town areas could attend for free, but families outside the city or town limits could choose to attend BFA St. Albans and if their town had a high school they would pay for their tuition, if their town did not have a high school their home town would cover tuition, as they can attend any school within the state.